Piotrek1994/My-tube/README.md

 # My Tube

-## Copy of the moste popular video platrform.
+## Copy of the moste popular video platform.

 ###### To create this game I use folder and file structure, hooks, refs, React Context API.